AsmaBoubaker22/IT360_project/README.md

  5 - Diffie_Hellman.py : the key exchange algorithm code. this code will generate a prime and a base value as well as a shared secret key based on the user private key.

- *To run thee code on LINUX CMD, all files should be in the same directory, and some other steps should be done (explained here : https://linuxhandbook.com/run-python/ )
+ *To run the code on LINUX CMD, all files should be in the same directory, and some other steps should be done (explained here : https://linuxhandbook.com/run-python/ )

  *Arguments that can be used:
    -enc : to encrypt

    -dec : to decrypt

    -n : image path

    -g : generate a shared key using Diffie_Hellman